brisbanemakerspace/bms-wiki/bylaws/coc.md

 * Be mindful of confidentiality/privacy
 * Wear appropriate clothing/shoes
 * Don't be a nuisance
+* Organisation reputation and conduct
+* Higher standard of behaviour for named positions

 ## Respect
 It is important to treat everyone with respect and consideration at all times.
 This includes being respectful to volunteers, other members, guests, and our facilities.
 Always be considerate in how you treat others and all of our facilities.